Exceptional points in a topological photonic system

-Considering the topology of the system, such an EP should be immune to most of perturbations, for example, waveguide bending, rod missing, and local disorder, as long as the eigenfrequencies of their induced optical modes is out of the topological band gap \cite{ji2020fragile}.
+Since the system is topological, such an EP should be immune to most of perturbations, for example, waveguide bending, rod missing, and local disorder, as long as the eigenfrequencies of their induced optical modes is out of the topological band gap \cite{ji2020fragile}.
 To show this, we take the case with $N=23$ and $L=3$ as an example.
-The architectures of the waveguide bending, rod missing, and local disorder are shown in Figs.~\ref{fig4-disorder}(b-d), respectively, and the case without perturbation (i.e., the perfect case) is provided in Fig.~\ref{fig4-disorder}(a) for comparison.
+The architectures of the rod missing, waveguide bending, and local disorder are shown in Figs.~\ref{fig4-disorder}(b-d), respectively, and the case without perturbation (i.e., the perfect case) is provided in Fig.~\ref{fig4-disorder}(a) for comparison.
 The transmission spectra of these four cases are summarized in Fig.~\ref{fig4-disorder}(e) where the black solid curve is identical to the red circle dot curve in Fig.~\ref{fig-EP}(c) with $\eta=0.98$.
 Obviously, the transmission spectra maintain the line shape near the transmission valley when the perturbations are introduced, comparing the red dashed, green dotted, and blue dash-dotted curves with the black solid one.
 Accordingly, the EP in this system is topologically protected and robust against the perturbations.